Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 2 Domain 2.0 Threats, Vulnerabilities, and Mitigations.md

 C. Use a brute-force password attack.
 D. Conduct an injection attack.

 On-path attacks are used to capture, then replay valid credentials for attackers to use.
-Phishing emails and brute forcing can help obtain credintials but do not involve credential replay.
+Phishing emails and brute forcing can help obtain credentials but do not involve credential replay.